alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_166_eng.md

 As always when participating in TV series, when broadcast approaches, feelings naturally get excited.
 I want to see everyone's reactions soon (laugh).

 Besides terrestrial broadcast, it apparently airs on CS and BS too, so it seems viewable nationwide.
-So everyone, please treat us favorably.
+So everyone, please treat us favourably.
 Please look forward to it!
 Anyway.

 This time, about equipment I use.

 Currently I'm stationed daily at *Mawaru Penguindrum's* workplace, Brain's Base studio in Tokyo's Mitaka, bringing my own equipment for work as usual.

 Recently keyboard problems worsened, so I bought and replaced it with a new one.
 Keyboards are consumables.
 This old keyboard came with (or rather, was bought with) the desktop main unit.
-It was a keyboard that traveled through quite various works.
+It was a keyboard that travelled through quite various works.
 Because this machine I'm using here at Mitaka studio was first purchased midway through the first work when I participated in the theatrical *Fist of the North Star* trilogy at Tokyo Movie in Shin-Yakushi.
 I think it was 2006?
 The original MacPro type.
 Yes, I'm a hardcore Mac user (laugh).

 Initially I borrowed Tokyo Movie's machines (miraculously, they had Macs!), but they were somewhat underpowered.
-Particularly for large copyright still work like posters, or continuous Photoshop batch processing of main story cut coloring data - quite overwhelmed and time-consuming.
+Particularly for large copyright still work like posters, or continuous Photoshop batch processing of main story cut colouring data - quite overwhelmed and time-consuming.
 At that time I was juggling with Toei Animation work at Oizumi - daytime → Oizumi, evening ~ morning → Shin-Yakushi lifestyle.
 So if machine power could reduce work time even slightly, some personal expense and investment was unavoidable.
 So I bought the new model (at the time) out of pocket(!).

 For about 3 years after that, I participated in theatrical *Fist of the North Star* trilogy and pachinko/pachislot *Fist of the North Star* work in between at Shin-Yakushi studio.
 When somehow finished, I cleared out of Shin-Yakushi studio and brought this equipment to Oizumi.
 Used it at Toei Animation studio.

-Our color design equipment at Toei Animation was basically hand-me-down machines from photography staff.
+Our colour design equipment at Toei Animation was basically hand-me-down machines from photography staff.
 Though I expected photography machines to be extremely high-powered, these were honestly underpowered too.
 So "Fine!
 I'll use my own equipment!"

 At Toei, I completed theatrical *Gegege no Kitaro*, *Strong World One Piece Film*, *Marie & Galie*, and various other works with this machine, then last year brought it here to Brain's Base.